 1. What is Adenomyosis?

 Adenomyosis is found in the muscle wall of the uterus.
 It occurs when the inside lining of the uterus (endometrium) shows within the muscular wall of the uterus.
-Women may describe heavy and painful periods, and a specialist may notice a ‘bulky’ or ‘boggy’ uterus on examination.
+Individuals may describe heavy and painful periods, and a specialist may notice a ‘bulky’ or ‘boggy’ uterus on examination.
 Unless severe, adenomyosis may be difficult to accurately diagnose.
 Vaginal ultrasound scan and MRI have become increasingly useful, and diagnosis is usually made using a combination of a patients history, examination findings and pelvic imaging.
 Treatment for adenomyosis is complex, and a review with a specialist in this area is recommended.
-A hysterectomy (removal of the uterus) may be recommended if a women’s family is complete and other strategies have been unsuccessful.
+A hysterectomy (removal of the uterus) may be recommended if an individual’s family is complete and other strategies have been unsuccessful.